-Country Micro Small Medium Criteria Used to Define MSMEs China 31 Agriculture, forestry, animal husbandry, fishing Agriculture, forestry, animal husbandry, fishing Agriculture, forestry, animal husbandry, fishing 1.
+Country Micro Small Medium Criteria Used to Define MSMEs China 53 Agriculture, forestry, animal husbandry, fishing Agriculture, forestry, animal husbandry, fishing Agriculture, forestry, animal husbandry, fishing 1.
 Number of employees 2.
-Revenue Annual revenue: less than 500,000 ¥ Annual revenue: 500,000 to 5 million ¥ Annual revenue: Equal to or more than 5 million ¥ Note: Employment and revenue criteria also available for other Annual revenue: less than 3 million \(\frac{1}{2} \) ## Wholesale trade: ## Employment: less than five employees ## Annual revenue: less than 10 million \(\frac{1}{2} \) ## Transportation ## Employment: Less than 20 employees ## Annual revenue: less than 10 million \(\frac{1}{2} \) ## Retail ## Employment: Less than 10 employees ## Annual revenue: less than 10 million \(\frac{1}{2} \) ## Retail ## Hospitality and catering ## Employment: Less than 10 employees ## Annual revenue: Equal to or more than 3 employees ## Annual revenue: Equal to or more than 10 employees ## Annual revenue: Equal to or more than 5 employment: equal to or more than 10 employees ## Annual revenue: Equal to or more than 5 employment: equal to or more than 5 employment: equal to or more than 10 employees ## Annual revenue: Equal to or more than 5 employment: equal to or more than 5 employment: equal to or more than 10 employees ## Annual revenue: Equal to or more than 5 employment: equal to or more than 10 employees ## Annual revenue: Equal to or more than 10 employees ## Annual revenue: Equal to or more than 10 employment: equal to or more than 10 employees ## Annual revenue: Equal to or more than 10 employment: equal to or more than Annual revenue: less than 3 million ¥ • Construction sector to or more than 3 million ¥ • Construction sector Annual revenue: Equal to or more than 60 Million ¥ sectors, including industrial engineering, information transfer, software and information technology, warehousing, postal services, real estate, property management, and leasing and business services from the China Government Procurement Network Portal Employment: Equal to or more than five employees Annual revenue: Equal to or more than 10 Wholesale trade: property prop • Transportation Employment: Equal to or more than 300 employees than 10 employees Annual revenue: less million ¥ to or more than 30 million ¥ catering Employment: Less than 10 employees Annual revenue: less to or more than to employees Annual revenue: Equal to or more than 5 Employment: Equal to or more than 500 employees Annual revenue: Equal to or more than 5 catering Employment: equal to or more thanno employees Annual revenue: Equal to or more than Employment: Equal to or more than100 employees Annual Revenue: Equal to or more than
+Revenue Annual revenue: less than 500,000 ¥ Annual revenue: 500,000 to 5 million ¥ Annual revenue: Equal to or more than 5 million ¥ Note: Employment and revenue criteria also available for other Construction sector Annual revenue: less than 3 million ¥ Wholesale trade: Employment: less • Construction sector Annual revenue: Equal to or more than 3 million ¥ Wholesale trade: Construction sector Annual revenue: Equal to or more than 60 Million ¥ Wholesale trade: Employment: Equal to or more than 20 employees Annual revenue: Equal to or more than 50 million ¥ Transportation Employment: Equal to or more than 300 employees Annual revenue: Equal to or more than 30 million ¥ Retail arso available for other sectors, including industrial engineering, information transfer, software and information technology, warehousing, postal services, real estate, property management, and leasing and business services from the China Government Procurement Network Portal than five employees Annual revenue: less than 10 million ¥ Employment: Equal to or more than five employees Annual revenue: Equal to or more than 10 million ¥ • Transportation Employment: equal to or more than 20 employees Annual revenue: equal to or more than 3 million ¥ • Retail Employment: equal to or more than 10 employees Annual revenue: Equal to or more than 5 million ¥ Transportation Employment: Less than 20 employees Annual revenue: less • Retail Employment: Less than 10 employees Annual revenue: less than 1 million ¥ Hospitality and catering Employment: Less than 10 employees Annual revenue: less than 1 million ¥ Employment: Equal to or more than 500 employees Annual revenue: Equal to or more than 5 million ¥ Hospitality and catering Employment: equal to or more than 10 employees Annual revenue: Equal to or more than 1 million ¥ Hospitality and catering Employment: Equal to or more than 100 employees Annual Revenue: Equal to or more than 2 million ¥

-31 Chinese Government Procurement Network.
+53 Chinese Government Procurement Network.
 China's Classification Standards for Small and Medium-Sized Enterprises.
 China Government Procurement Official Website Service Information Platform, 6 August 2018.